<span class=HomeSeeker SA Eligibility " />

 • providing documents that can support these reasons

-Your exceptional circumstances application will be assessed at the discretion of the SA Housing Authority, and you will be advised in writing of the outcome.
+Your exceptional circumstances application will be assessed at the discretion of the SA Housing Trust, and you will be advised in writing of the outcome.

 Back to Contents